DjoserGenomics/djosergenomics.github.io/_posts/2025-08-14-Scroll-7-Thutmoses-Trends.md

 **We're Done!** GO and KEGG Enrichment Analysis are very powerful as they can quickly group a huge amount of DEGs into specific Pathways and Functions that can give meaning and ease interpretation of your data.

+If you want to continue, head over to the next and final scroll: [Djoser's Discoveries]({{site_baseurl}}/Scroll-8-Djosers-Discoveries/), where we’ll perform Gene Set Enrichment Analysis (GSEA)

 Time for our Cultural Spotlight!

 ---